bweiher/pelotonR/README.md

 ```
 #### __Future__

-A fancy Shiny dashboard and some algorithm to help optimize your fitness
+A fancy Shiny dashboard to track progress and some models to help optimize your fitness.